RJPearson94/terraform-provider-twilio/docs/resources/proxy_phone_number.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The SID of a Twilio Proxy Service.
+- `service_sid` - (Mandatory) The SID of a Twilio proxy service.
 Changing this forces a new resource to be created
-- `sid` - (Optional) The SID of a Twilio Phone Number to associate with the proxy
+- `sid` - (Optional) The SID of a Twilio phone number to associate with the proxy.
+Changing this forces a new resource to be created.
+Conflicts with `phone_number`
+- `phone_number` - (Optional) The phone number to associate with the proxy.
+Changing this forces a new resource to be created.
+Conflicts with `sid`
 - `is_reserved` - (Optional) Whether the phone number is reserved

 ## Attributes Reference